 Pro-Semitism is not blinding oneself to the faults of individual Jews or Israel.
 Minimally, it is supporting fair treatment of Jews and Israel.
 The very least one can do is to speak up when one hears an anti-Semitic comment.
 Self-preserving silence and inaction in the face of anti-Semitism is odious to the Lord: Therefore, to one who knows the right thing to do and does not do it, to him it is sin (James 4:17).
 Not every individual among the condemned goat nations will necessarily be an active persecutor of Jews; they will simply not get involved in the dangerous business of offering them succor.

-It is obvious from the weight that Scripture gives to these matters that pastors and teachers should teach them in their churches and take the lead in pro-Semitic activities.
+It is obvious from the weight that Scripture gives to matters concerning Israel that pastors and teachers should teach them in their churches and take the lead in pro-Semitic activities.
 Will you carry the torch?

 There's a flip side to the cursing aspect of the Abrahamic Covenant: and I will bless those who bless you (Genesis 12:3a).